isaqueDaSilva/Expense-Tracker-API/README.md

 The Expense Tracker API is a RESTful service designed to help users efficiently manage and monitor their personal or business finances.
 It offers features for tracking expenses and categorizing spending.

+This project is my solution for [Expense tracker](https://roadmap.sh/projects/expense-tracker-api) from roadmap.sh website.

 <h2 id="started">🚀 Starting</h2>

 ### Pre-requirements